-Access throughout the property was restricted due to floor coverings, furnishings and belongings.
-No access was gained to any sub floor areas or to the roof space as the trap hatch was fixed shut at the time of inspection.
+Access throughout the property was restricted due to floor coverings.
+No access was gained to any sub floor areas nor was any safe access possible to the loft space area at the time of inspection.

 All properties built prior to the year 2000 may contain asbestos in one or more of its components or fittings.
 It is impossible to identify without a test.
 It is beyond the scope of this inspection to test for asbestos and future occupants should be advised that if they have any concerns then they should ask a specialist to undertake an appropriate test.